microsoft/xaml-designer-extensibility/documents/xaml-suggested-actions/xaml-designer-suggested-action-provider-breakdown.md

     /// Lower numbers appear first.
     /// Note that your provider's position must be above ActionProviderBase.MinimumAllowablePosition or it will be ignored.
     ///
-    /// Note: This field was added in 16.10 Preview 3.
+    /// Note: This field was not added until 16.10 Preview 3.
     /// </summary>
     public override int Position => ActionProviderBase.MinimumAllowablePosition + 1;